komodorio/helm-dashboard/README.md

 Recognise & show ArgoCD-originating charts/objects
 Have cleaner idea on the web API structure
-See if we can build in Chechov or Validkube validation Add "close" button to shutdown the server, wherever it is
+See if we can build in Chechov or Validkube validation